 The Secret Tip on How to Make Food Taste Better

 We are often given a “food prescription” to treat an inflammatory condition like diabetes or heart disease.
 Many doctors commonly prescribe the Mediterranean Diet or an Anti-inflammatory Food Plan, for example.
-The list of dairy-free, grain-free, or sugar-free items seem limiting.
+The list of dairy-free, grain-free, or sugar-free items seems to limit.
 Sometimes we feel frustrated at the blandness of the pre-scripted foods.
 Steamed broccoli or grilled chicken can have high nutrition, but low flavor value.
 Yet these foods are full of nutrition and flavor, particularly if they are fresh.
 The answer is STACKING FLAVORS.
-These foods can have big impact if we simply prepare them properly.
+These foods can have a big impact if we simply prepare them properly.